-History – the Beginning
+History – the Past

 The Ural story begins in 1939, during the USSR’s pre-World War II planning.
 Despite the Molotov—Ribbentrop Pact, the Soviet Union knew it would soon be going to war against Adolf Hitler.
 A meeting was held at the USSR Defense Ministry to discuss what motorcycle model was most suitable for the Red Army.